SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

-Correspondingly, the other parts of the proposed model are all task-agnostic.
-For high-level skill abstraction module, we consider the vector quantization (VQ) loss to optimize the skill predictor.
-The VQ loss, \( \mathcal{L}_{\mathrm{VQ}} \), encourages the skill predictor embeddings to adhere to the skill set vectors, enhancing the interpretability and consistency of the skill representations.
-Inspired by VQ-VAE~\cite{vq-vae}, we have
+Correspondingly, the other parts including both skill abstraction and low level execution are task-agnostic.
+For the high-level skill abstraction module, we apply a vector quantization (VQ) loss to refine the skill predictor.
+This VQ loss, \( \mathcal{L}_{\mathrm{VQ}} \), ensures the embeddings produced by the skill predictor closely match the skill set vectors, thereby improving the interpretability and consistency of the skill representations.
+Inspired by VQ-VAE~\cite{vq-vae}, we formulate it as: where $\tilde{\vct{z}}$ follows Eq.~\ref{eq:cont_z}.